 School will be in session soon, which is a blessing for some parents.
-So, let’s make it safe for them by following these safety tips.
+So, let’s make it safe for the kids by following these safety tips.

 Sharing the road safely with school buses: